AC34/vim-scaffold/README.md

 This is extractions of common settings and trivial functionalities from my .vimrc file into one plugin.
 By using this plugin, you'll benefit from shortening your .vimrc file, or and you 'll be given some trivial functionalities.
 Currently implemented functionalities and settings are as follows:
--*** Functionalities
+- Functionalities
-  - Automatic indentation detection
+  - automatic indentation detection
-  - Automatic highglight of some trivial files when they open
+  - automatic highglight of some trivial files when they open
-  - Automatic Folding
+  - automatic folding

-- Settings(enabled)(only if supported)
+- settings(enabled)(only if supported)
-  - Incremental search
+  - incremental search
-  - Highlight search
+  - highlight search
-  - Text Wrapping
+  - text wrapping
   - no swap file
   - utf-8 compatibility
   - undolevels set to 500